ualberta-mueller-group/MCGS/docs/development-notes.md

     `sumgame`.
 - The 3+ pass uses a sliding window rather than trying all groups of 3+ subgames.
-    - The 3+ pass is immediately preceeded by a single sorting of the candidates of each container in increasing order of their size scores.
+    - The 3+ pass is immediately preceded by a single sorting of the candidates of each container in increasing order of their size scores.
     - The window is filled up by iteratively adding games from the same container, to the current selection.